Missing Brooklyn boy, 13, rode trains for 4 days before returning home, mom says - NewsBreak

 “He went to Harlem on the train,” the boy’s mother told PIX11 News Monday morning.
 “He rode the train back and forth for four days.”

 The mother said the boy, a middle school student, only returned to his father’s house to get some clothing.
-The 13-year-old had left after a disagreement with his stepmother concerning a basketball team tryout.These are the faces of The Missing: Help bring them home
+The 13-year-old had left after a disagreement with his stepmother concerning a basketball team tryout.Police investigating shooting in Lanett, suspect at large

 “I called his mom and then I called an ambulance to make sure everything was OK,” the father told PIX11 News.
 “They took him to Brookdale Hospital and discharged him Friday.
 The mother said she’s going to take him.”